WoltLab/docs.woltlab.com/docs/migration/wsc31/php.md

 <span class="label label-info">Optional</span>

 The specified list of comma-separated object types are automatically removed during content removal when this object type is being removed.
-Heads up: The order of removal is undefined by default, specify a `nicevalue` if the order is important.
+**Attention**: The order of removal is undefined by default, specify a `nicevalue` if the order is important.